woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### getPaymentResult

-Returns the result of the last payment attempt
+Returns the result of the last payment attempt.

 #### _Returns_ <!-- omit in toc -->